Before you start, cut the vegetables and aromatics according to the notes on the ingredient list.

 Peel the skin off 300 g boneless chicken thigh and cut the meat into bitesize pieces.

-Add 1 tbsp cooking oil to a large cold pot and add the chicken skin.
-Heat on low/medium-low to allow the fat to slowly render and the skin to become crispy on both sides.
+Add 1 tbsp cooking oil to a large cold pot and place the chicken skin flat down, with all surface area in contact with the pan.
+Heat on low/medium-low slowly render the fat while the skin turns crispy.
+Once golden underneath, flip and repeat on the other side.

-Using the same pot, add the chicken pieces and increase the heat to medium.
-Stir fry until sealed all over.
+In the same pot, add the chicken meat and increase the heat to medium.
+Sear all over until you can't see any more pink.

 Add 1 burdock root (gobo), 1 carrot and ⅓ daikon radish.
 Stir fry for 2-3 minutes.